Terror of the Zygons gets off to a cracking start.

 Sue: Let’s have a look at your knees, then.
-It’s too dark, Neil, I can’t see his knees.
+This is too dark, Neil, I can’t see his knees.

 When the Doctor learns that the Brigadier has dragged him to Scotland to deal with an oil crisis, he scoffs at Earth’s reliance on fossil fuel.

 Sue: The Doctor is well ahead of his time.
-If we’d listened to the Doctor in 1975, we wouldn’t be in such a big mess now.
+If we’d listened to him in 1975, we wouldn’t be in such a mess now.

-The Doctor rushes off to investigate, leaving Sarah to make small talk with Angus, the Inn’s landlord.
+The Doctor rushes off to investigate, leaving Sarah to make small talk with Angus, the pub landlord.

 Sue: I have no idea who that is, but I bet he’s the only gay in the village.

-Me: Oh, you didn’t watch Crossroads back in the day, did you.
+Me: You didn’t watch Crossroads back in the day, did you?

-Sue: No, I had a life.
-I do remember this actor in another Doctor Who, though.
+Sue: Not really, no; I had a life.
+I remember this actor from another Doctor Who, though.

-Me: There’s hope for you yet.
-In another universe you can tell me the name of the story as well.
+Me: Then there’s hope for you yet.
+In an alternate universe, you told me the name of the story, as well.

 Sue: I just remember you banging on about Crossroads.

-Sue: It’s very American Werewolf in London, isn’t it?
-They are building up the tension quite nicely.
-The acting is fine, it’s on location, and there’s a nice pace to it.
-So far, so good.
+Sue: It’s An American Werewolf in London, isn’t it?
+They’re building the tension nicely.
+The acting’s fine, it’s on location, and there’s a nice pace to it.
+So far so good.

-Harry encounters a survivor from another oil rig disaster who has washed up on a beach.
-But when he tries to help the poor man, they are shot by a sniper in a sporran.
+Harry finds a survivor from another oil rig disaster washed up on the beach.
+But when he tries to help the poor man, a sniper in a sporran starts shooting at them.